Man appears in court over alleged sexual assault in Fermoy park

 Garda Barry said that he had “serious concerns” that the accused, who has a wife and children in Moldova, had “no ties to this jurisdiction” and would leave the country if released on bail.

-He was also concerned that the accused may interfere with a number of witnesses, including the injured party, a woman in her 50s.
+He was also concerned that the accused may interfere with a number of witnesses, including the injured party.

-Defence solicitor Daithí O’Donnabháin argued that the accused’s travel documents - a Moldovan and a Romanian passport - had been taken by gardaí so it would not be feasible to leave the country.
+Daithí O’Donnabháin, defending, argued that the accused’s travel documents — a Moldovan and a Romanian passport — had been taken by gardaí so it would not be feasible to leave the country.

-He said that his client, who lives at 39 Clancy St, Fermoy, had cooperated fully with gardaí since his arrest and had not come to their attention previously.
+He said that his client had co-operated fully with gardaí since his arrest and had not come to their attention previously.

-But Gda Barry said that the State was not only objecting to bail on the possibility alone that Veste may leave Ireland.
+Garda Barry said the State was not only objecting to bail on the possibility alone that Veste may leave Ireland.

 The seriousness of the charges was another concern.

-He said that it was allegedly a "totally unprovoked attack” on a female out for a Sunday walk alone.
+He said that it was allegedly a "totally unprovoked attack” on a woman out for a Sunday walk alone.

-If bail was grated, Veste may commit similar offences of a similarly serious nature, Gda Barry said.
+If bail was grated, Veste may commit similar offences of a similarly serious nature, Garda Barry said.

 "No bail conditions will satisfy me," he said.